HamzaBoukraa/learning-object-service/README.md

 ## How to use

+NOTE: You may need to adjust the "database.uri" value in the config file.
+If you're using the below instructions, it should be set to "mongodb://localhost:27017/onion".
+If you're using a docker image, it'll be something else.

 To start the Learning Outcome Suggestion service:
 1) Run "mongod -f mongod.conf" to start the database.
 2) Run "node dist/lo-suggestion.service.js" to start listening for queries and relaying related outcomes.